Saturn91/saturn91-webring-widget/README.md

 A lightweight, customizable webring widget that brings the spirit of the old web to modern websites.
 Easily showcase websites from different categories in your community.

+You want to use it on your website and want to get your own website link added?
+Please open up a PR in this repo [saturn91-webring-data](https://github.com/Saturn91/saturn91-webring-data)

 ## 🚀 Quick Start

 ### preview